68 things I learned at Devoxx Belgium 2022

 11. Going concurrent explicitly => use of async/await (non blocking) => returns an object of type Deferred (implements Job).
 Async allows to get the result back from the coroutine.

 12. Coroutine scope = aggregation of concurrent coroutines in a single unit.
-If an exception happens in one coroutine, all coroutines in scope are cancelled (structured concurrency).
+If an exception is raised in one coroutine, all coroutines in scope are cancelled (structured concurrency).
 Coroutines in a scope can be multi-threaded (depends on the Dispatcher strategy => runBlocking(Dispatchers.Default).
 After suspension, a coroutine could run on a different thread (in multi-threaded case).
 If no dispatcher is specified, they run on a single thread.

 13. We can use a JVM thread pool to schedule the Kotlin coroutines (.asCoroutineDispatcher()).

-14. a Generator is a special kind of coroutine that only yields to produce a value and only to its caller.
+14. A Generator is a special kind of coroutine that only yields to produce a value and only to its caller.
 Cold source => intermediate operators => [exceptions propagated] => completes on data end or exception => collect to get result.

 15. Spring Webflux supports coroutines.